-The rotator cuff is a group of four muscles spanning from the shoulder blade to the upper arm or humerus bone.
-These four muscles are the supraspinatus, infraspinatus, teres minor, and subscapularis.¬† The primary role of these muscles is to center the ball (end of the humerus) in the socket (shoulder blade). ¬†A poorly functioning rotator cuff can result in pain, weakness, altered movement, and disability.¬† This is common in people with rotator cuff tears.¬† Thankfully, there are exercises that can help.
+The rotator cuff is a group of 4 muscles spanning from your shoulder blade to your upper arm (humerus bone).¬† These muscles are the supraspinatus, infraspinatus, teres minor, and subscapularis.¬† The primary role of the rotator cuff is to center the ball (end of the humerus) in the socket (shoulder blade). ¬†A poorly functioning rotator cuff will result in pain, weakness, altered movement, and disability.¬† This is common in people with rotator cuff tears.¬† Thankfully, there are exercises that can help.

-The tendons of the rotator cuff muscles can become injured or torn by trauma such as a fall.¬† However, many tears do not involve any trauma.¬† The incidence of rotator cuff tears increases with age.¬† The prevalence of tears has been reported between 20% and 30% in those 60 to 80 years old.¬† However, many individuals with tears of all sizes do not have any symptoms.
+The tendons of your rotator cuff can become injured or torn by trauma such as a fall.¬† However, many tears do not involve any trauma.¬† The incidence of tears increases with age.¬† The prevalence of tears is between 20% and 30% in people 60 to 80 years old.¬† However, many individuals with tears of all sizes do not have any pain.

-A recent study out of Denmark, showed 5 months of exercise improved function by nearly 50% in patients with irreparable rotator cuff tears.¬† Strength, range of motion, pain, and quality of life also showed significant improvements in these patients who were judged not to be surgical candidates.
-Another study from researchers at Vanderbilt University showed 75% of patients with full-thickness tears respond well to exercise.¬† After two years, only 25% of patients in this study chose to pursue surgery.¬† These studies support the role of exercise as an alternative to surgery for those with symptomatic tears.
+A recent study out of Denmark showed 5 months of exercise improved function by nearly 50% in people with large rotator cuff tears.¬† Strength, range of motion, pain, and quality of life also improvemed in people judged not to be surgical candidates.¬†¬† Another study from Vanderbilt University showed 75% of patients with full-thickness tears respond well to exercise.¬† After two years, only 25% of patients in this study chose to pursue surgery.¬† These studies support the role of exercise as an alternative to surgery for people with tears.

-So we know exercise can be effective but what are some of the best exercises to strengthen the shoulder in those with a rotator cuff tear?¬† Recall, the primary role of the rotator cuff is to center the ball in the socket to allow the arm to function.¬† A secondary role is to produce rotational movements of the upper arm.
-These rotational movements are necessary and occur along with other functional movements such as reaching overhead or behind the back.
-Therefore, exercises which preferentially activate the rotator cuff and those which involve coordination with other muscles should be performed.
+So we know exercise can be effective.¬† But what are some of the best exercises to strengthen your shoulder if you have a rotator cuff tear?¬† Recall, the primary role of your rotator cuff is to center the ball in the socket to allow your arm to function.¬† A secondary role is to produce rotational movements of your upper arm.¬† These rotational movements are necessary for everyday living.¬† They occur when you reach overhead or behind your back.¬† Therefore, exercises that activate the rotator cuff and involve coordination with other muscles are best.

-After proficiency with these baseline exercises has been achieved, more advanced exercises may be incorporated.
-However, not everyone will need to progress to these more challenging exercises.
-Arm raises lying in prone preferentially activate the supraspinatus and infraspinatus muscles along with the muscles of the shoulder blade.
-The supraspinatus is the most commonly torn tendon of the rotator cuff is the supraspinatus.¬† Also, diagonal movements train coordination of all rotator cuff muscles along with the muscles of the upper arm and shoulder blade.
+Advanced exercises are incorporated after the basics are mastered.¬† However, not everyone will progress to these more challenging exercises. ¬†¬†Arm raises lying on your stomach activates your supraspinatus and infraspinatus.
+The most commonly torn tendon of the rotator cuff is the supraspinatus.¬† Also, diagonal movements train the coordination of all rotator cuff muscles along with the muscles of the upper arm and shoulder blade.

-Rotator cuff tears can be effectively managed through exercise in many individuals.
-There is no one-size fits all exercise program suitable for everyone with tears.
-An individualized exercise program should be developed by an exercise professional.
-The exercise program should be based on a detailed interview and physical examination.¬† Exercises should then target the specific areas of weakness and your goals goals.¬†¬†Contact us if you have questions about how to get started.
+There are no one-size-fits-all exercise programs suitable for everyone with rotator cuff tears.¬† An individualized exercise program should be developed by your physical therapist.¬† The exercise program should be based on a detailed interview and physical examination.¬† Exercises should then target your specific areas of weakness and your goals goals.¬†¬†Contact us if you have questions about how to get started.